citizenos/ep_translations/README.md

 # ep_translations

-**A Plugin to override etherpad and it's plugins translations**
+**A Plugin to override [Etherpad](https://github.com/ether/etherpad-lite) and it's plugins translations**

-This plugin uses sepparate translations folder that contains files which override all other plugin translations.
+This plugin uses separate translations folder that contains files which override all other translations.
 As all plugins are translated separately in each project, there might me cases where translations are missing for some languages.
 Also sometimes translations might not be as accurate or look a little clumsy.
-This plugin can load translations from separate Git repository on the go, or use static committed files that are stored in `/src/ep_translations` folder
+This plugin can load translations from separate Git repository on the go, or use static committed files that are stored in `/src/ep_translations` folder.

 For git config details look: https://github.com/strugee/node-git-clone-or-pull